Published February 2021

-This series of film photographs taken over the course of the fall and winter in New York, acts as a therapeutic effort to leave my apartment despite concerns about the coronavirus and reignite my extroverted nature by capturing people out and about.
+This series of film photographs taken over the course of the fall and winter of 2020 in New York, acts as a therapeutic effort to leave my apartment despite concerns about the coronavirus and reignite my extroverted nature by capturing people out and about.
 The subjects of the photos are at a distance, often with their back turned or faces in shadow and masked, unrecognizable.
-The separation of their bodies from me as the photograph is literal, for safety, and also emblematic of the ever widening gulf I feel between myself and our return to a sense of intimacy in public spaces.
+The separation of their bodies from me as the photographer is literal, for safety, and also emblematic of the ever widening gulf I feel between myself and our return to a sense of intimacy in public spaces.

 These photographs recapture the magical safety of being alone in a crowded museum, movie theater or subway stop.
 By not making myself known as the photographer, I am still afforded the luxury of observation without bearing the burden of intrusion.
 I am still a part of society, the outside world, without putting myself or my subjects in danger of confronting our proximity to each other.

-Now, instead, we are alone on park benches, public transportation, the street, and in parks and malls, always making sure there is distance, forcing ourselves to be separate, checking around us for intruders and constantly watching our backs an our bodies.
+Now, instead, we are alone on park benches, public transportation, the street, and in parks and malls, always making sure there is distance, forcing ourselves to be separate, checking around us for intruders and constantly watching our backs and our bodies.

 Take a Seat: A Tryiptch